Listening: Active listening

-Active listening involves listening to whatever is being said, attempting to understand it.
-It can be described in a lot of ways.
-Active listening requires good listeners who are attentive, nonjudgmental, non-interrupting.
-An active listener analyzes what the speaker is saying for hidden messages as well as meanings contained in the verbal communication.
+Active listening involves listening to what is being said and attempting to understand it.
+It can be described in many ways.
+Active listening requires that the listener be attentive, nonjudgmental, and non-interrupting.
+An active listener analyzes what the speaker is saying for its implicature or subtext as well as for meanings contained explicitly in the verbal communication.
 An active listener looks for nonverbal messages from the speaker in order to comprehend the full meaning of what is being said.
-In active listening, one must be willing to hear what is being said and try to understand the meaning of whatever has been said.
-Multiple benefits can accrue from active listening.
-Being an active listener enables one to become a more effective listener over time.
-It also strengthens one's leadership skills in the process.
+Active listening has many benefits.
+It is more effective listening.
+It also strengthens one's leadership skills.

 Active listening is an exchange between two or more individuals.
 If they are active listeners, the quality of the conversation will be better and clearer.
-Active listeners connect with each other on a deeper level in their conversations.
-Active listening can create a deeper, more positive relationship between or among individuals.
+Active listeners connect with each other more efficiently in their conversations.
+Active listening can create a deeper, more positive relationship between individuals.

-Active listening is important in bringing changes in the speaker's perspective.
-Clinical research and evidence show that active listening is a catalyst in one's personal growth, which enhances personality change and group development.
+Active listening changes the speaker's perspective.
+Active listening is a catalyst in one's personal growth, which enhances personality change and group development.
 People will more likely listen to themselves if someone else is allowing them to speak and get their message across.